whiteblock/hobbits/response-codes.md

 ## `404` Not Found

-This response code is returned when peer wants to a lookup or similar function returned empty results.
+This response code is returned when a lookup or similar function against a node returned empty results.

 ## `500` Internal Server Error